maker2413/ProjectEuler/README.md

 # ProjectEuler
-My Solutions to the Project Euler Problems in Python and Go.
+My Solutions to the Project Euler Problems in Python.